TL;DR: Four operational and architectural failures from the LastPass breach, each fixable with patterns that existed in 2022.

 Detection is the other half of the pattern.
 Pre-commit hooks like gitleaks or trufflehog scan staged changes for things that look like secrets and refuse the commit if they find one.
 CI pipelines run the same scanners on every push as a backstop.
 GitHub’s secret scanning runs continuously on public repositories and will notify a list of partner providers (AWS, Stripe, Slack, etc.) when it finds a credential issued by them, who will then automatically revoke it.
 None of this is exotic, none of it is expensive, and all of it existed in 2022.

-2) Encryption Keys Belong in an HSM
+3) Encryption Keys Belong in an HSM

-LastPass encrypted their S3 backups with SSE-C, which means the customer generates the key, sends it to S3 on every API call, and AWS discards it after each operation.
+LastPass encrypted their S3 backups with SSE-C, which means the customer generates the key, sends it to S3 on every API call, and AWS discards it after each operation5.
 The decryption key for the SSE-C key was stored in the personal LastPass vaults of four senior engineers.
 If the threat model says LastPass could not trust AWS KMS with their key material, the correct answer was CloudHSM or an on-premises HSM with client-side encryption, not a 256-bit value stashed in a password vault.
 LastPass was already running physical datacenters for production, so the infrastructure was in place.
 An HSM keeps the key material inside a hardware boundary, logs every cryptographic operation with the calling identity, and lets you revoke access with a policy change that takes effect in seconds.

 An HSM would not have prevented the initial compromises.
 Someone authorized to decrypt backups for disaster recovery can still be impersonated by an attacker who compromises their workstation.
 What an HSM would have changed is the shape of LastPass’s response to Incident 1.
 After Incident 1, LastPass knew the attacker had obtained the encrypted SSE-C key from the compromised repository.
 They rotated the AWS access keys between August 16 and 18.
 They did not rotate the SSE-C key, because rotation meant re-encrypting terabytes of backup data and they assessed that the decryption key was still safely held.
 Two days later, one of those vaults was compromised.
 With an HSM, the equivalent precautionary response is revoking the compromised principal’s access, which is cheap enough that there is no cost-benefit calculation to get wrong.
 The SSE-C rotation cost distorted the response in a dangerous direction, and the attacker’s window between Incident 1 and Incident 2 was exactly the kind of window that a cheaper response would have closed.